arthur-hav/blog/content/posts/work-from-home.md

 However, as a decider one can reap stronger benefits from a work from home company model in the current state of the market.

-While this require some knowledge of how these organizations can work fluently, we however saw how clever management can partly offset these problems.
+While this require some enagement to make these organizations work fluently, we saw how clever management can partly offset remote challenges.

 As a remote enthusiast, I cannot wait to see more company daring to embrace this model, as it is, to my own standpoint, a great opportunity both for businesses and employees.